Experience true Nordic winter with these Iceland and Canada tours!

 Embark on this adventure together with professional guides.
 If luck isn’t on your side that day and no whales show up, you can repeat this tour for free!

-The jewel of East Iceland, Myvatn Lake and the surrounding region are praised as a truly otherworldly area.
-You’ll experience magnificent volcanic landscapes and visit the Viti Crater (that has transformed into an azure lake), Krafla Crater and Laxá River.
+The jewel of East Iceland, Lake Mývatn and the surrounding region are praised as a truly otherworldly area.
+You’ll experience magnificent volcanic landscapes and visit the Víti Crater (that has transformed into an azure lake), Krafla Crater, and Laxá River.
 These are all natural monuments in their own right.
 In fact, many list Myvatn as their top experience in Iceland.
 If you want to see whether these claims have merit, there is no better way than to visit.

 Bonus fact: Legend has it that this is where Satan landed when he was banished from heaven and fell from the sky.